 If you loved me, why would you hurt me?

-In other words, “If you supported my happiness, why would you inflict pain on me?”
+In other words, “If you truly supported my happiness, why would you cause me to suffer so much?”

-That’s a question that might haunt you if you’ve been in an emotionally abusive relationship.
+That’s a question that might haunt you if you’ve been the victim in an emotionally abusive relationship.

 Healing involves taking one step after the next.
 This is how you make progress.
 But if the person who was once hurtful to you reaches out after you’ve been separated for a while, it can feel like an unwelcome echo from the past.